 Later in the season, I’ll be doing a series of key workouts that alternate between two high intensities.
 The work interval in the series is greater than anaerobic threshold while the “recovery” interval is at anaerobic threshold.

-As I understand it, the theory behind an anaerobic bounce workout is to generate a large amount of lactate during the work interval (above anaerobic threshold) and then force the muscle to reabsorb that lactate during the recovery interval (at anaerobic threshold).
+As I understand it, the theory behind an MLSS bounce workout is to generate a large amount of lactate during the work interval (above anaerobic threshold) and then force the muscle to reabsorb that lactate during the recovery interval (at anaerobic threshold).
 Ideally, it should increase my speed at MLSS and make my anaerobic threshold more aerobic (by increasing the amount of lactate that can be absorbed at that intensity.)
-If successful, this’ll show as decreasing lactate values at anaerobic threshold pace.
+If successful, this will show as decreasing lactate values at anaerobic threshold pace.

 |Session||Baseline||Warm Up||1st Series||2nd Series||130% ~2mM Pace||Cool Down|